Is Watermelon Healthy?

 - Calcium: 1% DV

-Due to its high water content, watermelon is low in both calories and carbohydrates.
+Due to the high water content of watermelon, calories and carbohydrates are both low.
 Although the low carbohydrate count means watermelon provides less fiber per serving than most other fruits, it still has a wealth of health benefits.

 Watermelon provides a variety of vitamins and minerals that are vital for your body—think vitamin A for vision health and vitamin C for healthy skin.
 Aside from these great health benefits, consider these other reasons why watermelon is so great for your health!